meghavijadav/java_springboot/README.md

 2. Package the app using mvnw package
 3. Run app using java -jar
 4. Run app using Spring Boot Maven plugin, mvnw spring-boot:run

+##Run Spring Boot apps from the command line- MS Windows

+### 1. echo %JAVA_HOME% or java --version
+To check if java is installed

+### 2. mvnw package
+Package the app

+### 3. java -jar target\mycoolapp-0.0.1-SNAPSHOT.jar
+Our app is up and running